dcdunkan/archive-content/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b78cb1bb-f9c8-4786-bf8c-4e7af8941137/deploy-status)](https://app.netlify.com/projects/tap-content/deploys)

 The API is currently designed as a static JSON based API.
-The build script builds the JSON files that are statically served.
+The build script builds the JSON files and assets that are statically served.

-All requests are GET requests.
+All requests are GET requests, as this is a static API.

 ### Constants